2As12im96/Arome-perfume-shop/README.md

     * **Products Management:** Full CRUD (Create, Read, Update, Delete) operations for managing product inventory.
     * **Orders Management:** View order details and update order statuses.
     * **Users Management:** Full CRUD (Create, Read, Update, Delete) operations for managing user accounts.

 ---

+## 💡 Architectural Insights & Best Practices

+To ensure a robust, maintainable, and scalable application, several architectural decisions and best practices were implemented:

+* **Centralized Data & State Management:** For efficient **data fetching** and **state management**, **Redux Toolkit** was leveraged.
+This allowed for predictable state updates across the application, handling complex scenarios such as:
+    * **User authentication** and **Google Sign-In integration.**
+    * **Shopping cart** and **wishlist management.**
+    * And other critical application-wide operations.
+* **Clean Code & Maintainability with Custom Hooks:** A strong emphasis was placed on writing **clean code** and ensuring **maintainability**.
+This was significantly achieved through the extensive use of **Custom Hooks** in React.
+Custom Hooks helped encapsulate and reuse complex logic, leading to:
+    * More readable and organized components.
+    * Easier testing and debugging.
+    * Reduced code duplication.

+---